 This is what makes the Freetrain unique: you can quickly access your phone to change a song or check your running app.
 There’s no jostling your phone or contorting to see it on an armband.
 Simply unsnap, check your phone, and snap it back shut.
 And it’s a very solid snap, so you don’t need to worry about the pocket flipping open during a run.

 The Freetrain still allows for a complete range of motion of your arms and upper body.
 When I run near parks with outdoor fitness areas, I like to stop and do sets of pull-ups and bodyweight exercises.
 I’m able to do all this while wearing the Freetrain with full range of motion.
-There’s no need to take the vest off until I get back to the house.
+There’s no need to take the vest off until I’m done with my workout.

 There’s also a handy zipper pocket for small items like a key or money.
 The straps on the back of the Freetrain have some reflective material for safety and style…and you can never have enough of both!

-So if you’ve been wanting an alternative to armband phone cases, then you definitely want to give the Freetrain V1 Running Vest a try.
+So if you’ve been wanting an alternative to armband phone cases, then you definitely want to consider the Freetrain V1 Running Vest.
 And even better, it’s priced at only $39.99 which makes it a high value running accessory.
 So give the Freetrain a try on your next run – you’ll be glad you did!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.